-On May 16, 2019, the Company completed an initial public offering ("IPO") in which the Company issued and sold 4,000,000 shares of its common stock at a public offering price of \$10.00 per share, for aggregate gross proceeds of \$40.0 million.
-The Company received net of proceeds \$34.6 million, after deducting underwriting discounts and commissions and offering costs.
+On May 16, 2019, the Company completed an initial public offering (the "IPO") in which the Company issued and sold 4,000,000 shares of its common stock at a public offering price of \$10.00 per share, for aggregate gross proceeds of \$40.0 million.
+The Company received net proceeds of \$34.6 million, after deducting underwriting discounts and commissions and offering costs.
 Prior to the completion of the IPO, the Company primarily funded its operations with proceeds from the sale of convertible preferred stock (see Note 10).

 In connection with the IPO, the Company effected a 55.2486-for-1 stock split of its issued and outstanding shares of common stock and convertible preferred stock.
 The stock split became effective on April 26, 2019.
 Stockholders entitled to fractional shares as a result of the forward stock split received cash payment in lieu of receiving fractional shares.
-All share and per share amounts presented that relate to periods prior to the stock split in the accompanying financial statements and notes thereto have been retroactively adjusted, where applicable, to reflect this stock split.
+All share and per share amounts for all periods presented in the accompanying financial statements and notes thereto have been retroactively adjusted, where applicable, to reflect this stock split.
 Shares of common stock underlying outstanding stock options and other equity instruments were proportionately increased and the respective per share value and exercise prices, if applicable, were proportionately decreased in accordance with the terms of the agreements governing such securities.